Mohammed-Codez/particle-space/README.md

     - **magenta** — heavy & moving

 - **outline** — Gives a white outline of the atoms to make it easier to see.
 On by default

+- **trail** — Gives a trail tail to show the atom's current velocity.
+Off by default

+- **trail multiplier** — Changes the length of the trail for easier view.
+1 by default